risc0/risc0/website/api/zkvm/install.md

    rzup install cpp
    ```

-  > At this time, there is only one release of the `cpp` toolchain so installing the default will suffice.
+> At this time, there is only one release of the `cpp` toolchain.
+Installing the default version will fall back to this release.

 2. For x86-64 macOS, you must run `rzup toolchain rust build`.

 ## Update